tuftsdatalab/tuftsWorkshops/docs/omics/intro-to-16S/error-asv.md

     The black points/line our are actual error rates and we are looking for the trend of the black line to match the trend of the red line.
     Here we expect a little deviation since our sample has been subsampled.

-## Inferring Amplicon Sequence Variants (ASVs)
+## Inferring Sequence Variants

 - So far, we have assigned p-values for each sequence in each sample
-- DADA2 then tries to determine which sequences are of biological origin (ASVs) and which aren’t by assessing which sequences are present in other samples
+- DADA2 then tries to determine which sequences are of biological origin and which aren’t by assessing which sequences are present in other samples
 - If a sequence is present in another sample, it is more likely that it is a real biological sequence

 ![](images/sequenc-variant-inference.png)